 |

-Similarly, under Stalin capital was forcibly squeezed out of the
+similarly, under stalin capital was forcibly squeezed out of the

 reluctant population, mainly the peasantry, through an arbitrary

-price system.
-But the most drastic solution of how to finance
+price system. but the most drastic solution of how to finance

 industrial expansion was found in creating on the basis of small and